sonertari/PFFW/README.md

 - Install OpenBSD arm64:
 	+ Download installXY.img from an OpenBSD mirror
-	+ Use a 32GB SD card, or choose a size based on your needs
+	+ Use a 32GB SD card or USB flash memory, or choose a size based on your needs
 	+ Start the Raspberry Pi 4 or qemu-system-aarch64 and install OpenBSD

 - Configure OpenBSD:
 	+ Create a local user, after reboot add it to /etc/doas.conf
 	+ Create a separate partition mounted on /dest, which will be needed to make release(8)
 	+ Add noperm to /dest in /etc/fstab
 	+ Make /dest owned by build:wobj and set its perms to 700
 	+ Create /dest/dest/ and /dest/rel/ folders

 - Fetch the PFFW sources and update if upgrading:
 	+ Install git